comit-network/RFCs/registry.md

 Introduced in [RFC-002](./RFC-002-SWAP.md).

-A SWAP request and the accroding response allow for the following headers to appear:
+A SWAP request and the according response allow for the following headers to appear:

 - `alpha_ledger`
 - `beta_ledger`